UKCloud/documentation/articles/vmware/vmw-sco-dedicated-compute.md

 There are two deployment options for Dedicated Compute:

-- **UKCloud-defined** - You select a workload type for your VDC based on UKCloud's Enterprise Compute Cloud VM types (ESSENTIAL, POWER or PRIORITY).
+- **UKCloud-defined** - You select a workload type for your VDC based on UKCloud for VMware VM types (ESSENTIAL, POWER or PRIORITY).
 Any VMs will inherit the characteristics and reservation levels of that service when deployed.

 - **Customer-defined** - You can set reservation levels on a per-VM basis.